-There is an old Jewish tradition that Isaiah was put to death at this time (2 Kings 21:16; 24:3-4; Jer.
-2:30), having been sawn asunder in the trunk of a tree.
-Psalms 49, 73, 77, 140, and 141 seem to express the feelings of the pious amid the fiery trials of this great persecution.
+There is an old Jewish tradition that Isaiah was put to death at this time (2 Kings 21:16; 24:3-4; Jeremiah 2:30), having been sawn asunder in the trunk of a tree.
+Psalm 49, 73, 77, 140, and 141 seem to express the feelings of the pious amid the fiery trials of this great persecution.
 Manasseh has been called the “Nero of Palestine.”

-Esarhaddon, Sennacherib’s successor on the Assyrian throne, who had his residence in Babylon for thirteen years (the only Assyrian monarch who ever reigned in Babylon), took Manasseh prisoner (B.C.
-681) to Babylon.
+Esarhaddon, Sennacherib’s successor on the Assyrian throne, who had his residence in Babylon for 13 years (the only Assyrian monarch who ever reigned in Babylon), took Manasseh prisoner (681 B.C.) to Babylon.

 Such captive kings were usually treated with great cruelty.
 They were brought before the conqueror with a hook or ring passed through their lips or their jaws, having a cord attached to it, by which they were led.
-This is referred to in 2 Chr.
-33:11, where the Authorized Version reads that Esarhaddon “took Manasseh among the thorns;” while the Revised Version renders the words, “took Manasseh in chains;” or literally, as in the margin, “with hooks.”
+This is referred to in 2 Chronicles 33:11, where the King James Version reads that Esarhaddon “took Manasseh among the thorns;” while the Revised King James Version renders the words, “took Manasseh in chains;” or literally, as in the margin, “with hooks.”
 (Compare 2 Kings 19:28.)

-After a lengthened reign extending through fifty-five years, the longest in the history of Judah, he died, and was buried in the garden of Uzza, the “garden of his own house” (2 Kings 21:17-18; 2 Chr.
-33:20), and not in the city of David, among his ancestors.
+After a lengthened reign extending through 55 years, the longest in the history of Judah, he died, and was buried in the garden of Uzza, the “garden of his own house” (2 Kings 21:17-18; 2 Chronicles 33:20), and not in the city of David, among his ancestors.
 He was succeeded by his son Amon.